Entry Requirement:

 You will gain:

-Knowledge of key Adobe Suite software, including: Photoshop, Adobe Premiere Pro and After Effects
+• Knowledge of key Adobe Suite software, including Photoshop, Lightroom and Premiere Pro

 What you get